inquilabee/selenium-tabs/README.md

     - `tab.scroll_to_bottom()`
     - `tab.click(element_on_page)`
     - `tab.switch()` to focus on tab i.e. make it the active tab
 - Can't find a way to use usual selenium methods?
-Use `tab.driver` object to access the browser/driver object and use accordingly
+Use `Tab.driver` object to access the browser/driver object and use accordingly

 ### Usage